-It is known today that the multiple ways in which music interacts with the brain and the body can be therapeutic for a service member who is rehabilitating from a traumatic brain injury (TBI) or a psychological health (PH) condition, like post traumatic stress (PTS).
+It is known today that the multiple ways in which music interacts with the brain and the body can be therapeutic for a service member who is rehabilitating from a traumatic brain injury (TBI) or post-traumatic stress (PTS).
 Music can create emotional connections, bring individuals closer together through a common bond, be part of learning or remembering information, develop focus, strengthen the lungs, and help a body move in rhythm.

 For service members dealing with post traumatic stress, playing the guitar is particularly beneficial because it uses both sides of the brain.
 The left side of the brain centers on logic, and the right side of the brain centers centers on creativity.
 Playing the guitar utilizes both sides of the brain with the logic of learning chord structures and picking patterns, while also focusing on the creativity of the performance.